flashrod/digitalclock/README.md

 ⏰ Digital Clock
 This is a simple, elegant Digital Clock made using HTML, CSS, and JavaScript.
 It displays the current time dynamically and updates every second.

-🖼️ Demo
-You can view a live demo of the project here: Live Demo Link

 📋 Features